-Cade Hildreth: How many cord blood and cord tissue units has LifeCell stored to date?
+Cade Hildreth: How many cord blood units has LifeCell stored to date?

-Mayur Srisrimal: We have 270,000 parents who have cryopreserved their baby’s cord blood and cord tissue to date.
+Mayur Srisrimal: We have 375,000 parents who have cryopreserved units with us to date.

 Cade Hildreth: How what technology or automated system do you use to process cord blood units?

 Mayur Srisrimal: LifeCell uses a proprietary “Personalised Processing” technique that ensures the highest recovery rate of hematopoietic stem cells (>80%) with the lowest red cell reduction (<5%).
 LifeCell’s proprietary process personalized for cord blood of various volumes ensures that we achieve a median recovery of ~80%, which is higher than other automated techniques such as the AXP or Sepax2.
 LifeCell’s proprietary process for red cell reduction also ensures that we obtain >95% reduction in red cells from the original levels, about 10% higher than other automated techniques.